back to buchty.net

 • A/D converter on chip

-However, the DOC wasn't designed under such a timing pressure like the SID6581, so this led to certain differences.
+However, the DOC wasn't designed under such a timing pressure like the SID6581 which lead to conceptual improvement.
 Let's have a closer look at this chip, which was the heart of all "ancient" Ensoniq machines:

 The DOC consists of 32 time-multiplexed digital oscillators based on phase accumulators.
-The frequency resolution is 16 bit, whereas the sample resolution is 8 bit unsigned, thus 0x80 being the zero level.
-Each oscillator is followed by a so-called (digital) amplifier, i.e. a multiplying DAC, controlled via 8 bit resulting in 48dB of dynamic range.
-It's controlled via various registers which are explained in the following table.
+The frequency resolution is 16 bit, whereas the sample resolution is 8 bit unsigned with 0x80 being zero level.
+Each oscillator is followed by a so-called (digital) amplifier, i.e. a multiplying DAC, controlled via 8 bit, resulting in 48dB of dynamic range.
+It is controlled via the following registers:

 Registers